joeammond/HHC-2021-writeup/docs/reversing.md

 are stored in the directory `/wwwlog`.
 Pulling those logs might give us additional information about how the server is configured.

-`gonginx.sh`, as expected, starts `nginx`.
-One interesting thing is the script modifies `/etc/nginx/nginx.conf` in place, replacing the string `##ETH0IP##` with the IP address of the `eth0` interface.
+The `gonginx.sh` script first determines the IP address assigned to the `eth0` interface.
+It then modifies `/etc/nginx/nginx.conf` in place, replacing the string `##ETH0IP##` with the IP address.
+If we want to use this script unchanged, we'll need to modify `nginx.conf` to have this configuration before we build the container.
+It finally starts the `nginx` service in the foreground.

 ``` sh
 #!/bin/sh